crowelab/PyIR/README.md

 ## Test Files

-Test files used for the BMC Bioinformatics paper can be found at: https://clonomatch.accre.vanderbilt.edu/pyirfiles/
+Test files used for the BMC Bioinformatics manuscript can be found at: https://clonomatch.accre.vanderbilt.edu/pyirfiles/